Epidurality/NeoFly-Tools/README.md

 ## Instructions:

 ### Installation:
-Place all files into a single folder, anywhere you'd like.
-If you want to run the "NeoFly Tools.ahk" script directly, you must have AutoHotkey (https://www.autohotkey.com/download/).
-Alternatively, simply run the "NeoFly Tools.exe".
+1. Place all files into a single folder, anywhere you'd like.
+2. If you want to run the "NeoFly Tools.ahk" script directly, you must have AutoHotkey (https://www.autohotkey.com/download/).
+	2. Alternatively, simply run the "NeoFly Tools.exe".
+The .exe still needs SQLite3.dll to be in the same folder.
+If using the .exe, you can delete the .ahk files.
+3. If you want to change some of the default parameters (DB Path, etc), you can do so near the top of the NeoFly Tools.ahk file (doesn't affect the .exe).
 ###### Note: I do not test the .exe beyond simply making sure it runs, though I don't forsee there being issues with using the .exe as this is a relatively simple set of scripts.

 ### Connecting to the Database: